 Using these security plugins on a website is like getting insurance and installing an alarm system.
 This exciting new investment may require a hefty down payment, inspection fees, and mortgage.
 Would you not want to protect it to the best of its ability for such a high-value investment?
 That’s precisely what we’ll explore in this post!

-By default, WordPress core has some security measures in place, but it’s nothing compared to what a reputable security plugin does for you.
-For example, the top WordPress security plugins deliver the following:
+By default, WordPress core has some security measures in place.
+But it can constantly be improved with a reputable security plugin.
+Top WordPress security plugins deliver:

 - Active security monitoring